CpaterCodes/TD-GPT/README.md

 But there's another possibility: what if, instead of generating tests for our code, LLMs can generate code given sufficiently sophisticated tests?
-In theory, development could be "test driven" with a hands-off approach to the source code altogether (this is, of course, in theory.)
+In theory, development could be "test driven" with a hands-off (or light-touch) approach to the source code.

 Results and observations in this project will be noted.
 It must be considered that the present project is as much concerned with the power of TDD as it is with the power of LLMs to generate code.
 Moreover, the present project is as much a form of play as an investigation: I invite others to try this endeavour for themselves!
+(A step-by-step explanation of the process is to come)

 ---